 Networking with company representatives and potential employers is a great investment of your time.
 You will not only learn more about industry trends and company culture, but you will make connections with individuals who are looking to grow their companies.
 Additionally, you’ll build your career skills, and learn about industry trends and the culture of companies.

-To view the most current details of each career fair, information session or other networking event, please log on to your I-Link account.
-Remember to also check out information sessions and networking events offered through other career services offices, all of which are posted on I-Link.
+To view the most current details of each career fair, information session or other networking event, please log in Handshake @ Illinois.
+Remember to also check out information sessions and networking events offered through other career services offices, all of which are posted on Handshake @ Illinois.

 Career Development Opportunities with Companies

-Job Shadowing, leadership camps or retreats allow extended time to learn from and network with companies that interest you.
-These are typically offered to Freshmen/Sophomores and could result in internship opportunities in future years.
+Job shadowing, leadership camps or retreats allow extended time to learn from and network with companies that interest you.
+These are typically offered to freshmen/sophomores and could lead to internship opportunities in future years.

 Graduate School Information Sessions